1,000 True Fans Calculator: Real Math for Musicians (2026)

 The Superfan Calculator at /tools/superfan-calculator runs the math specific to your situation in under two minutes.
 Plug in your income target, adjust the revenue mix to match your model, and get a concrete superfan number with a pipeline breakdown showing what streaming volume you need to support it.

-The 1,000 true fans model is not obsolete — it is more actionable now than it was in 2008, because the tools to build and monetize a direct fan relationship have never been better.
+The 1,000 true fans model is not obsolete -- it is more actionable now than it was in 2008, because the tools to build and monetize a direct fan relationship have never been better.
 The math just needs to account for where the revenue actually comes from in a streaming-first world.
+If you want to map out a full growth timeline from your current listener count to your superfan target, the Spotify growth planner builds a month-by-month roadmap based on your actual numbers.

 Frequently Asked Questions